In This Section

 - Sent your first test notification

-While anyone should be able to follow these instructions and send a push notification, this is a technical process and should be completed by an app developer with access to the proper mobile development tools and credentials for developer programs.
+While anyone should be able to follow these instructions and send a push notification, this is a technical process and should be completed by a developer with access to the proper mobile development tools and credentials for developer programs.

 Register and Log In